Bob Bryan: College

 He played for Stanford University in 1997 and 1998, where he helped the Cardinal win back-to-back NCAA team championships.
 In 1998, he won the "Triple Crown" by taking the NCAA singles, doubles (with his twin brother Mike), and team titles.
 He was the first man to accomplish this since Stanford's Alex O'Brien did it in 1992.

 ATP Tour

-With his twin brother Mike (who is the older by two minutes), Bob has won 116 doubles titles, including sixteen Grand Slam titles.
+With his twin brother Mike (who is the older by two minutes), Bryan has won 116 doubles titles, including sixteen Grand Slam titles.
 In 2005, the Bryan brothers made it to the finals of all four Grand Slam tournaments, only the second time a men's doubles team has done this during the open era.
 In 2006, the Bryan brothers won Wimbledon and the Australian Open and completed a Career Grand Slam.
 Having won the 2012 US Open, they followed up by winning the first three majors of 2013, and thus held all four titles at once.
 They could not complete the calendar year Grand Slam, however, as they lost in the semi-finals of the 2013 US Open.